Lewis Ward (footballer): Exeter City

 On 20 June 2019, Ward signed for Exeter City on a two-year contract for an undisclosed fee.
 On 5 October 2019, Ward suffered a broken arm in a League Two fixture against Crewe Alexandra.
 The injury came in the 86th minute, and Ward continued until the end of the match.

 He was replaced in the starting XI by Jonny Maxted, but returned to the lineup in February 2020 when Maxted suffered an injury in the pre-match warmup away at Swindon Town, by which time Ward had recovered to match fitness.

 In January 2021 he moved on loan to Portsmouth.

 On 12 May 2021 it was announced that he would leave Exeter at the end of the season, following the expiry of his contract.

 Swindon Town

 On 27 July 2021, Ward signed for Swindon Town on a one-year contract following a trial.
 He made his league debut at Forest Green Rovers on 9 October 2021, keeping a clean sheet and saving a penalty.

 Sutton United

 He transferred to Sutton United on 1 September 2022 for an undisclosed fee.
-His contact was mutual terminated on 31 January 2023.
+His contact was mutually terminated on 31 January 2023.

+Return to Swindon Town

+On 22 August 2023 he re-signed for Swindon Town, also becoming the club's Youth Development Phase Lead Coach.
+On 18 January 2024, it was announced that Ward had left the club.

+Charlton Athletic

+On 22 January 2024, Ward joined Charlton Athletic on a deal until the end of the season, with a club option of an additional year.
+On 3 May 2024, it was confirmed that Ward would leave Charlton Athletic when his contract expired having not made any first-team appearances for the club.

+AFC Wimbledon

+On 11 July 2024, Ward joined League Two side AFC Wimbledon on a free transfer, signing a one-year deal.

+On 3 July 2025, Ward rejoined Swindon Town for the third time in his career, signing a one-year deal.